Physics-PacU/Resources/README.md

 Teamwork and recycling code are common practices in industry, however, if you receive substantial help writing code from a fellow student, or use a help forum for more than a quick reference (on stackoverflow for instance), CREDIT THE SOURCE using the comment section.
 If you actually copy-and-paste code from another source, you must:
 * understand how it works and what every piece of it does
 * tell me explicitly which code you copied and where you copied it from

-### Learning Support Services

-If you have documented challenges that will impede your learning in any way, please contact our LSS office in Clark Hall (ext.2171; lss@pacificu.edu).
-LSS staff will meet with students, review the documentation of their disabilities, and discuss the services that Pacific offers and any appropriate ADA accommodations for specific courses.

 ### License